haifengl/bigdata/README.md

 passive.
 Taking performance and goals management as an example, one and his/her manager enter the goals at the beginning of years and input the performance evaluations and feedbacks at the end of year.
 So what?
-If low performance happened, it has already happened for most of a year!
+If low performance happened, it has already happened for most of the year!

 With big data, HCM systems can help HR practitioners and managers to actively measure, monitor and improve employee performance.
 Although it